whydumb/AI_TEST_2/README.md

 2. Clone or download this repository (big green button)

-3. Rename `keys.example.json` to `keys.json` and fill in your API keys (you only need one).
+3. [If you are using pollinations.ai, you can skip this step.]
+Rename `keys.example.json` to `keys.json` and fill in your API keys (you only need one).
 The desired model is set in `andy.json` or other profiles.
 For other models refer to the table below.

 4. In terminal/command prompt, run `npm install` from the installed directory.
 (Note: If `naudiodon` fails to build and you don't need STT, you can usually proceed.)